 On the supply side, Chinese government has implemented a series of easing measures, symbolic ones include:

-Technology supporting Work Resumption: On the supply side, the government supports its MSMEs to identify alternative ways to resume work.
-As announced by the Ministry of Industry and Information Technology of the People’s Republic of China, local governments are instructed to invest in their research and promotion of AI, Virtual Reality, Cloud platforms, internet of things and Fintech to support the local industries to function online.
+Technology supporting Work Resumption: On the supply side, the government supports Chinese MSMEs to identify alternative ways to resume work.
+As announced by the Ministry of Industry and Information Technology of the People’s Republic of China (MIIT), local governments are instructed to invest in their research and promotion of AI, Virtual Reality, Cloud platforms, internet of things and Fintech to support the local industries to function online.
 In addition, via MIIT’s database, businesses that encounter difficulties to resume operation are tracked down, and an One-to-One support mechanism is established.
 Experts share suggestions to the businesses via video calls and group chats on social networks.
 MIIT also research into the global pandemic situation with regard to the international value chains to prepare the domestic businesses.

 Supportive customs policies for global traders: The General Administration of Customs, P.R.
-China (GACC) announced on 13 March that, to ease the procedure for domestic and foreign exporters, businesses which have their cargo encountering difficulties to enter or exit China’s border, and have already applied for three times of short term extension, are now legitimate to apply for a maximumly six month extension of their entry or exit permit.
+China (GACC) announced on 13 March 2020 that, to ease the procedure for domestic and foreign exporters, businesses which have their cargo encountering difficulties to enter or exit China’s border, and have already applied for three times of short term extension, are now legitimate to apply for a maximumly six month extension of their entry or exit permit.
 They are permitted to bring their products into or out of China with a ‘Temporary Consignee/Consigner Permit for Exporting and Importing purposes”.
 The application of extension can be carried out on the “Internet + GACC” online platform.
 In addition, on 30 June 2020, GACC has published an instruction note on using the GACC mobile application/Wechat function for product clearance information updates.
 The application will also send out GACC’s newest policies regarding the custom procedures for exporters to China.
 From the second half of year 2020 onwards, MOFCOM, GACC and CCPIT would also collectively work on bettering the service provided on the China FTA Service Networks (http://fta.mofcom.gov.cn/ ) and CCPIT FTA Service Networks (http://www.ccpit-fta.com/ ) for domestic and foreign traders (MOFCOM, 2020).
 Training events for Chinese companies to fully comprehend and utilise FTAs would also be organised online once country wise FTA-specific guidelines are produced.

 Enhancing household income: lending out relatively more national debts and diversify the wealth management products while strictly invigilate the existing products to rule out potential risks.